| No time for steep learning curves? Fun to use!! Now, who would say that about CFD? Mike Staiano, mechanical

 Version 3.0, the most intuitive, easy-to-use CFD package

+available.
 We built-in "smarts" to lighten your

 workload with automatic grid generation and automatic